 Health Insurance in France for US Expats

 Understanding the way the French healthcare system works is important when you move to France from the US.
-After some time you are eligible for the French healthcare system but it may not be enough coverage or fit your needs.
-There are many international health insurance options such as below.
+After a waiting period, expats are eligible for the French healthcare system.
+But the national system may not provide enough coverage or fit your needs.
+There are many international health insurance options such as the ones recommended below.

 GeoBlue Xplorer is an excellent option for US expats in France.
 The plan is offered in association with Blue Cross and Blue Shield of America and includes the excellent BCBS network of doctors and hospitals worldwide.

 - Define your deductible and prescription benefits

 - For Foreigners in the US or US Citizens Abroad